 - prepare or review care and support plans in compliance with pre-amendment Care Act requirements

-- meet eligible care and support needs, or the support needs of a carer; a power to meet needs replaces this.
+- meet eligible care and support needs, or the support needs of a carer; a power to meet needs replaced this.

-All other Care Act duties remain in force including those in relation to market shaping, advocacy, information and advice, prevention and safeguarding.
-Local authorities must underpin decisions made regarding the care and support someone receives during this period must by the following legislation, which remains unchanged:
+All other Care Act duties remained in force including those in relation to market shaping, advocacy, information and advice, prevention and safeguarding.

-Local authorities must follow a staged decision-making process before adopting the easements.
-This must involve the Director of Adult Social Services, the Principal Social Worker and the lead member.
-The LA must formally notify the Department of Health and Social Care (DHSC) and must also publish and notify local residents, if they apply the easements.
+Local authorities were required to follow a staged decision-making process before adopting the easements.
+This required the involvement of the Director of Adult Social Services, the Principal Social Worker and the lead member.
+Local authorities were required to formally notify the Department of Health and Social Care (DHSC) and to publish and notify local residents, if they were applying the easements.

-The principles governing the use of powers require that the needs and wellbeing of individuals should be central to decision making; respecting the principles of personalisation and co-production as underpinned by Think Local, Act Personal (TLAP) commitment to the Making it Real ‘I statements’.
-Local authorities should observe the Ethical Framework for Adult Social Care and its eight principles of:
+The principles governing the use of powers required that the needs and wellbeing of individuals should be central to decision making; respecting the principles of personalisation and co-production as underpinned by Think Local Act Personal (TLAP) commitment to the Making it Real ‘I statements’.
+Local authorities were also required to observe the Ethical Framework for Adult Social Care and its eight principles of:

 - minimising harm